bor0/misc/README.md

 ===============
 In this repository you will find a lot of stuff which I've been practicing throughout the years.
 I have a bunch of other stuff on my other computers, so as soon as I sort them I will be posting them here.

+Here's a list of interesting stuff that I have read or am reading.

 # Technical books

 1. Gentle Introduction to Dependent Types with Idris [#](https://www.amazon.com/dp/1723139416)